ibanknatoPrad/emuDownloadCenter-wiki/Emulator-nnnesterj.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_NNNesterJ is a Nintendo Entertainment System emulator based on NesterJ.
-It looks like the only way to access the Author's Website is via Google Translate: https://translate.googleusercontent.com/translate_c?depth=1&hl=en&prev=search&rurl=translate.google.com.au&sl=ja&u=http://www.emulation9.com/nnnesterj/&usg=ALkJrhjftooG7zkWZ_iKT8t6rXXwq3SzHg._
+_NNNesterJ is a Nintendo Entertainment System emulator based on NesterJ._

 :link: [**Emulator website**](http://www.emulation9.com/nnnesterj)
 ***